Idioms Related to Winter

 • After he’d broken up with his girlfriend, Mike felt left out in the cold by his friends.

-• The farmers were left out in the cold when the new law came to power.
+• The farmers were left out in the cold when the new law came into effect.

 Put/keep something on ice